HL7/bulk-data/input/pagecontent/bulk-publish.md

 - `Accept` (optional, defaults to `application/fhir+ndjson`)

   Specifies the format of the file being requested.

+- A client MAY include the conditional request HTTP header `If-None-Match` or `If-Modified-Since` with each request to avoid retrieving data when nothing has changed since the last request.
+Servers SHOULD support the use of these headers.

 ##### Response - Success

 - HTTP status of `200 OK`
 - `Content-Type` header that matches the file format being delivered.
 For files in ndjson format, SHALL be `application/fhir+ndjson`
+- The server SHOULD return an `ETag` header
 - Body of FHIR resources in newline delimited json - [ndjson](http://ndjson.org/) or other requested format

 ##### Response - Error